 You may find this quite difficult but you will definitely benefit from it in the long run.
 In times when getting into debt seems like the most viable option to fund your business, learn to think outside the box and strive for ways to generate cash flow wherever feasible.

-If you want to establish a sustainable business, you must learn how to diversify and come up with collaboration efforts to generate additional cash flow while trying to build your company.
+If you want to establish a sustainable business, you must learn how to diversify and come up with collaborative efforts to generate additional cash flow while trying to build your company.
 Create ideas that can generate small streams of income and stay out of debt as much as you can by cutting down on some of your expenses.

 Don’t overspend your money on creating a brand

-Entrepreneurs tend to fail because they invest a lot of money on branding without paying significant attention to its return on investment (ROI) at the start of the venture.
+Entrepreneurs tend to fail because they invest a lot of money in branding without paying significant attention to its return on investment (ROI) at the start of the venture.
 It’s a sad truth that a lot of businesses lose money due to immaterial and senseless marketing bets instead of being more watchful about what is working and what is not for the entire business.

-Therefore, entrepreneurs must be conscious of their company’s return on investment in every step of the way.
+Therefore, entrepreneurs must be conscious of their company’s return on investment every step of the way.
 Know where your money goes and determine if your investment is paying off.

 Try to learn the basics in accounting

 Successful entrepreneurs have an understanding of the basics of accounting.
-According to George Krueger, Co-Founder of BIGG Success; the language of business is an accounting.
+According to George Krueger, Co-Founder of BIGG Success; the language of business is accounting.